 We are delighted to announce that we have now officially opened our first office in mainland Europe, in Munich, Germany.
 This cements our position as one of Europe’s leading specialist IP firms.

 The opening of our Munich office represents an expansion of our IP services, following a period of significant growth for us in the UK.
-Our new office is fully part of Mewburn Ellis LLP and is located near to the European Patent Office.
+Our new office is fully part of Mewburn Ellis LLP.
 We have undertaken IP work in Europe for domestic and international clients for many years, but given the increase in the volume of European work we handle, establishing an on-the-ground presence was the natural next step.

 From Munich, we now offer the full range of patent, trade mark and design services, including drafting, prosecution, oppositions and appeals, dispute resolution, IP strategy consulting and portfolio management.
 This new base will not only enhance our ability to service our EU-based clients, but also our large portfolio of non-EU and international clients, including those from across the US, Japan and South Korea.